styletronix/cfapiSync/README.md

 # cfapiSync
 Working c# Example implementig a Cloud Sync Engine on Windows 10 / 11 based on the  cloud files API.

 This is very early alpha...
+And also my very first project written entirely in c#.

 It uses the content of folder "d:\temp" as the server source and creates a OneDrive Style sync folder for the current user.